How Our Program Works

 If you strongly prefer oral medication

-Phentermine and Contrave are both oral medications.
+Foundayo, phentermine, and Contrave are all oral medications.
+Foundayo is an oral GLP-1 taken once daily.
 Phentermine is a once-daily tablet; Contrave is taken twice daily.
 If self-injection is a barrier, these are your FDA-approved options.

 If your insurance requires step therapy